Capad

 Partner description

-The Confédération des Associations des Producteurs Agricoles pour le Développement (CAPAD) was initiated by groups of rural farmers and breeders who had been working together since 2000.
-It builds the capacity of farmers’ organizations to help develop agricultural production and improve living conditions in rural areas.
-Nearly 108 agricultural production cooperatives, representing some 108,000 family farm households, work with CAPAD.
+The Confederation of Agricultural Producers’ Associations for Development (CAPAD) was initiated by groups of farmers and livestock breeders in rural areas who had been working together since 2000.
+It strengthens the capacities of peasant organizations to help increase agricultural production and improve living conditions in rural settings.
+Nearly 108 agricultural production cooperatives, representing approximately 108,000 family farming households, collaborate with CAPAD.

 Country and/or business sector context

-Most of the country’s agricultural production of rice, manioc and maize is self-consumed.
-Overall, it is estimated that agriculture contributes 95% of Burundi’s food supply.
+The bulk of the country’s agricultural production in terms of rice, cassava, and maize is consumed by the producers themselves.
+It is generally considered that in Burundi, agriculture’s contribution to the food supply is 95%.
 Imports cover part of the needs of urban areas in particular.
-Burundi’s market is for processed products from the EAC (East African Community) and elsewhere.
+The Burundian market is open to processed products coming from the East African Community and elsewhere.

 Partner impact

-CAPAD supports around 15,000 farmers by facilitating their access to training (including the use of agro-ecology) and to the market through group sales, in particular to SOCOPA.
+CAPAD supports approximately 15,000 agricultural producers by facilitating their access to training (including the use of agroecology) and to the market through collective sale opportunities, notably to SOCOPA.